Actively Recruiting

 • Diagnosis of small intestinal carcinoid tumor with at least one blood relative diagnosed with small intestinal, pulmonary, kidney, gastropancreatic neuroendocrine tumor, or metastatic neuroendocrine tumor of unknown primary

-• Male and female subjects 18 years of age or older without carcinoid tumor but with either at least two blood relatives diagnosed with relevant neuroendocrine tumors or at least one blood relative with multiple synchronous primary small bowel tumors
+• No carcinoid tumor diagnosis but with at least two blood relatives with related neuroendocrine tumors or one relative with multiple small bowel tumors

-• Male and female subjects 18 years of age or older not biologically related to the family but with offspring who are blood relatives of a participating subject
+• Spouses not biologically related but with offspring who are blood relatives of a participating subject

 Not Eligible